go-gost/docs/en/docs/concepts/plugin.md

 # Plugin System

-Plugin system is based on gRPC communication.
+Plugin system is based on gRPC or HTTP communication.
 Through the plugin, the requests can be forwarded to the plugin server for processing, so that the function can be expanded more flexibly.

-Using gRPC communication instead of dynamic link library has the following advantages:
+Using gRPC/HTTP communication instead of dynamic link library has the following advantages:

 * Support multiple languages.
-A plugin is a gRPC service, which can be implemented in any language.
+A plugin is a gRPC/HTTP service, which can be implemented in any language.
 * Deployment is flexible, and you can choose to deploy independently.
 * The life cycle of the plugin will not affect the GOST itself.
 * Security.
 Using network communication, can more effectively limit data sharing between applications.